Princeton-IAS

 I like singing, boardgames, squash, and sushi (in no particular order).

-I am broadly interested in areas such as boolean function analysis, hardness of approximation, learning theory, privacy, and computational geometry.
+I am broadly interested in areas such as computational complexity, algorithms, boolean function analysis, statistical and computational learning theory, algorithmic stability, and computational geometry.
 Currently, I mostly think about:

-High Dimensional Expansion (HDX) is an emerging area with applications across topics such as sampling, error correction, approximation algorithms, and more.
-I study analysis of boolean functions and random walks on HDX, especially in the context of hardness of approximation.
-In Spring 2021, Shachar Lovett and I co-taught an introductory course on expanders and HDX.
-Detailed course notes can be found here, and corresponding lectures here.
+High Dimensional Expansion (HDX) is an emerging area in computer science and mathematics with a wide range of applications across complexity, approximate sampling, (quantum) error correction, and more.
+I study analysis of boolean functions and random walks on HDX, especially in the context of error correction and computational complexity.
+If you are here looking for introductory material on HDX, see:

 Do PAC-Learners Learn the Marginal Distribution?